Solomon equations for qubit and two-level systems: Insights into non-Poissonian quantum jumps: Analytic solutions and approximations

-The long time relaxation dynamics is likely to be hidden in the noise when initially only the qubit is brought out of equilibrium.
+The long-time relaxation dynamics is likely to be hidden in the noise when initially only the qubit is brought out of equilibrium.
 A simple way to improve the visibility is to also initialize a few of the most resonant TLSs, as in the experiment (s. \fref{fig_initial_polarization}).
-Then, for a large number of TLSs where we have $\lambda'_m \rightarrow 0$, one can deduce from \eqsref{eq_vec} and \ref{eq_general_solution} that the long time solution is still valid.
-We just have to replace $p^*_{\text{q},0}$ with the total out-of-equilibrium excitation $\sum \mathbf{p}^*_{0}$.
-The long-term solution sets in under the condition $t \gg 1 / \lambda_n$ with $n$ such that $\mathbf{p}^{*}_{k, 0} = 0$ for $k > n$.
-In \frefadd{fig_loglog}{a} we show several relaxation curves verifying the power-law decay on long time scales, which can also be observed in the experiment (s. \frefadd{fig_loglog}{b}).
+Then, for a large number of TLSs where we have $\lambda'_m \rightarrow 0$, one can deduce from \eqsref{eq_vec} and \ref{eq_general_solution} that the long-time solution is still valid.
+We just have to replace $p^*_{\text{q},0}$ with the total out-of-equilibrium excitation $\sum_j \mathbf{p}^*_{j,0}$.
+The long-term solution sets in under the condition $t \gg 1 / \lambda_n$ with $n$ such that $\mathbf{p}^{*}_{j, 0} = 0$ for $j > n$.
+In \frefadd{fig_loglog}{a} we show several relaxation curves verifying the power-law decay on long timescales, which can also be observed in the experiment (s. \frefadd{fig_loglog}{b}).
 However, in the experiment the above condition is only approximately fulfilled, since all TLSs were at least partially excited during the polarization sequence (s. \fref{fig_initial_polarization}).\\

-\textbf{Generalization:} As discussed in the beginning of this chapter, one can expect also other cross relaxation distributions in experiments.
-In the following, we will therefore discuss the long time behavior for a general cross relaxation distribution of the form
+As discussed in the beginning of this section, one can expect also other cross-relaxation distributions in experiments.
+In the following, we will therefore discuss the long-time behavior for a general cross-relaxation distribution of the form

 with $\zeta$ being the Riemann zeta function.
 The derivation of the limit behavior is similar to the one presented above and is given in \aref{sec_solomon_solutions}.
 The difficulty is to determine the value of $\beta$, for which analytical expressions can be derived for integer values of $d$, as shown in \aref{sec_special_solutions}.
 For $\gamma = 0$, the relaxation dynamics approaches